Motorcycle Accident Do’s and Don’t’s

 If you have questions or concerns, contact a motorcycle accident lawyer!
 Beware insurance companies asking for your signature or offering you a check.
 Remember, the insurance company’s “job” is to pay out as little as possible, no matter who is at fault or what your damages are.
 For information on motorcycle accident insurance, please click here.

 As always, the motorcycle accident lawyers at Riderz Law are here for you, if needed.
-We handle motorcycle accident cases throughout California, including Los Angeles, Orange County, San Diego, Riverside, San Bernardino, the San Francisco Bay Area, and everywhere in between.
 Our initial consultation is free, and without obligation.